If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

 There are 2 main parts of an instrument amplifier:

 The preamp is needed to amplify an input signal that is too low in order to use it for processing or control.

 A guitar puts out a very small signal that cannot be used unless it is increased in magnitude by a preamp.

-The gain control on an amplifier lives in the preamp section and dictates how much of an amplified signal is allowed to proceed into circuits following the gain control.
+The gain control on an amplifier lives in the preamp section.
+This control dictates how much of a signal is allowed to proceed into circuits following it.